-- a.
-Defendant's photo is presented on its own to a witness rather than in a photo lineup.
-This suggests to the witness that the defendant is the person being investigated by law enforcement, introducing confirmation bias in favor of finding a match even if the system identified the wrong person. - b.
+- b.
+Defendant's photo is presented to an officer or other individual who was not a witness to the crime, who is nonetheless asked to determine identity.
+This process adds no additional evidence to the investigation, and may suffer from confirmation, motivation, illusory superiority, or other bias that increases the likelihood of misidentification. - c.
 Defendant's photo is presented along with associated information about the defendant's prior arrest history, often when the witness is a law enforcement officer.
 This adds a bias towards finding a match if charges in the defendant's criminal history are similar to the fact pattern being investigated.
-This means the identification is not made solely on the witness' recollection of what the subject looked like and rather whether he/she thinks the defendant is capable of committing the charged offense. - c.
+This means the identification is not made solely on the witness' recollection of what the subject looked like and rather whether he/she thinks the defendant is capable of committing the charged offense. - d.
 Defendant's photo is presented to the witness along with information indicating the photo was the result of a face recognition search.
-This may bias the witness towards agreeing with the algorithm and finding a positive identification, which is often perceived as having mathematical certainty.
+This may bias the witness towards agreeing with the algorithm and finding a positive identification, which is often perceived as having mathematical certainty. - e.

-d.
 Defendant's photo is presented along with the confidence score generated by the face recognition algorithm.
 Confidence scores may incorrectly suggest to the witness a probability that the defendant is a match.
 For example, a 99% confidence score may be interpreted as a 99% chance the defendant is the suspect, and a 1% chance that someone else is the suspect.
 This is an understandable, but an incorrect, interpretation of the confidence score, which merely indicates the degree to which the faces appeared similar to the algorithm.